bassam-h20/basic-circuits-worksheet/README.md

 ### Task 5:
 ###### A program that calculates Voltage, Current, Resistance and Serial Resistance (in a series circuit)

-- An example of the output shown below
+- An example of successful output shown below

 ![program output](./task5_demo.png)

+- An example of an assertion error shown below (2 images)

+!